jeremykendall/csiphp.com/source/_posts/2016-05-02-stop-writing-your-own-strip-tags.markdown

 ### Recap

 Rolling your own functionality that PHP already provides is silly.
-If you believe you need to do this do some searching.
+If you believe you need to do this; do some searching.
 You've probably either found an edge case or you need to do some refactoring.

 Thanks for Reading.
 Happy Coding!